-It was previously in Yoyogi, but it moved to Ryogoku.
+It was previously located in Yoyogi, but recently moved to Ryogoku.

 Now, Japanese swords are displayed in a brand new building near the Edo Tokyo museum and Kokugikan.

-A memorable the first exhibition of the new building is “Contemporary Swords and Artworks – The Ancient Techniques Inherited for Generations".
+The memorable first exhibition of the new building is “Contemporary Swords and Artworks – The Ancient Techniques Inherited over Generations".

-Works winning pieces of swords and its polishing technique are exhibited.
+Works winning pieces of swords and their polishing technique are exhibited.

 Floor Guide of The Japanese Sword Museum